signal18/replication-manager/README.md

 loose_rpl_semi_sync_slave_enabled = ON
 ```

-**replication-manager** can still auto failover when replication is delay up to reasonable time, in such case i will lose data giving to HA a bigger priority compare to the quantity of possible data lost.
+**replication-manager** can still auto failover when replication is delay up to reasonable amount, in this case you agree to lose data and give higher priority to HA  compare to acceptable amount of data lost.
 This is the second SLA display.
 This SLA track the time i can failover under the conditions that was predefined in the **replication-manager** parameters, number of possible failover exceeded, all slaves delays exceeded, time before next failover not yet reached, no slave to failover.

 First SLA is the one that track the presence of a valid topology from  **replication-manager**, when a leader is reachable.